The university of tulsa Online Blog

 • Women’s health

-Nurses who want to contribute to advances in medicine can work in medical research.
-Clinical research nurses provide care to patients who are participating in clinical trials.
+Clinical research nurses provide care to clinical trial participants.
 They administer treatments, collect patient data, and advocate for their patients to ensure that they receive the highest standard of care.
 Clinical research nurses also have opportunities to help design clinical trials and screen patients for those trials.

-Nurse educators provide training to nurses who work for a health care organization.
+Some nurse educators provide training to nurses who work for health care organizations.
 They may train nursing staff on an organization’s strategies for patient care, changes in nursing standards, or how to use medical equipment.
 Nurses can also become members of a nursing school’s faculty, providing formal education to the next generation of nurses and conducting research in nursing practice.

-Changing to a career in nursing can also enable an individual to ascend the career ladder to an executive role.
-For example, nurses can apply their experience and knowledge as a chief nursing officer, a position responsible for all aspects of a health care organization’s nursing practice.
-Chief nursing officers apply their clinical expertise to improve an organization’s models of nursing care and oversee quality of care and patient safety.
+Nurses can apply their experience and knowledge in executive roles, such as a chief nursing officer (CNO), a position responsible for all aspects of a health care organization’s nursing practice.
+CNOs apply their clinical expertise to improve an organization’s nursing care models and oversee quality of care and patient safety.
 They’re also responsible for making financial forecasts and developing high-level organizational strategies.

-Nurses who have an interest in combining their clinical expertise with information technology can become nurse informaticists.
-In this position, nurses assess and select automated systems that support other nurses.
+Nurse informaticists assess and select automated systems that support other nurses.
 They also train nurses to use these systems and develop policies and procedures to regulate the use of those systems.
-In addition, nurse informaticists perform data analysis to identify ways to improve patient care and increase efficiencies in health care.
+In addition, nurse informaticists perform data analysis to identify ways to improve patient care and increase health care efficiency.

-Nurses with an entrepreneurial spirit can open their own businesses.
-For example:
+Nurses with an entrepreneurial spirit can start their own businesses.

-• Where permissible by state law, nurse practitioners can open private practices.
+• Where permissible by state law, NPs can open private practices.

 • Nurses can open nurse consulting firms to offer their expertise in legal cases.

-• Nurses can open independent patient advocate businesses or health care navigator businesses to offer support and information to patients and caregivers when they are making health care decisions.
+• Nurses can open independent patient advocate or health care navigator businesses to offer support and information to patients and caregivers making health care decisions.

 • Nurses can start health coaching firms to help clients meet their health goals.

-Making a career change to nursing is a great option for anyone seeking meaningful work with stable employment and good compensation.
-Beyond the practical advantages of the profession, nurses have the privilege of providing services that can make a significant difference in their patients’ lives.
+Making a career change to nursing is a great option if you’re seeking a career with stable employment and good compensation.
+Beyond the practical advantages of the profession, nurses can provide essential services that can make a significant difference in their patients’ lives, which can make it a fulfilling career.

 Recommended Readings